warrenbalcos/TestAppB/README.md

 A test service app that listens to requests and runs a background task

 once the task is finished, a broadcast with the result will be sent.

+features:
+- Echo Background Service
+- Math Operation Background Service

 ## Getting Started